SCIENT·MANIFESTO

 The role of the pilot

-The pilot as a mechanism for evidence
+The pilot as a mechanism of proof

 A pilot is not a reduced